h0mbre/h0mbre.github.io/_posts/2019-08-03-Security-Certifications-And-Fun.md

 ### Why Get Certs?

-I would say the main lesson I learned on my journey was that you need to cultivate an ability to self-learn.
+I would say the main lesson I learned during this process was that you need to cultivate an ability to self-learn.
 The amount of free resources out there for any security topic is overwhelming.
 A certification course in my opinion should:
 + collate all of the relevant information and present it to students in a digestible format, and
 + have an instructor/teaching style which anticipates student’s learning difficulties/roadblocks and effectively mitigates them.